 Clinical experiences are designed to enhance student learning in applying theory to nursing practice.
 Clinical experiences occur in diverse health care settings.
 Students need to plan for clinical preparation time, travel, and meal times for their assigned clinical.
 Each clinical course provides the student with a course syllabus describing the course, the objectives, grading criteria, learning activities, and assessment/evaluation processes.
-Specific criteria of unsafe practice are located in Appendix C of this Handbook.
+Students are expected to be aware of the pecific criteria of unsafe practice.
+These are located in Appendix C of this Handbook.

-Students may not go into a clinical site to conduct/perform courserelated business/assignments without the designated EMU faculty person or assigned (by EMU faculty) preceptor present on site.
+Students may not go into a clinical site to conduct/perform course-related business/assignments without the designated EMU faculty person or assigned (by EMU faculty) preceptor present on site.
 Failure to adhere to this requirement may result in dismissal from the program.